cipherstash/cipherstash-dynamodb/README.md

 }
 ```

-All operations on the table are `async` and so you will need a runtime to execute them.
+All operations on the table are `async`, so you will need a runtime to execute them.
 In the above example, we connect to a DynamoDB running in a local container and initialize an `EncryptedTable` struct
 for the "users" table.

-### Putting Records
+### Putting records

 To store a record in the table, use the [`EncryptedTable::put`] method: